DePINNetwork/depin-sdk/docker/README.md

 - `algorand/algod:beta` is the version of Algod being considered for the next stable release
 - `algorand/algod:nightly` is the latest development version of Algod

-Algorand also publishes experimental versions of Algod.
+DePIN Network also publishes experimental versions of Algod.

 - `algorand/algod:{LONGSHA}` is a version containing a specific commit to `master`
 - `algorand/algod:master` is the version running on our `master` branch